12 Types of Grass & Their Benefits (With Pictures)

 - Benefits: Warm season, grass, tolerant of drought

 Bahiagrass is a common grass that you can find easily along the highway in many southern states in the U.S. It helps prevent erosion due to its extreme tolerance for drought conditions and preference for full sunlight.
-It also makes great pasture grass for farmers.
+It also makes excellent pasture grass for farmers.

 - Benefits: Low maintenance, cooler weather grass